awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-enter-exit-standby.md

 1. If there is a load balancer or target group attached to your Auto Scaling group, the instance is deregistered from the load balancer or target group\.

-1. By default, the desired capacity of your Auto Scaling group is decremented when you put an instance on standby\.
+1. By default, the value that you specified as your desired capacity is decremented when you put an instance on standby\.
 This prevents the launch of an additional instance while you have this instance on standby\.
-Alternatively, you can specify that the capacity is not decremented\.
-This causes the Auto Scaling group to launch an additional instance to replace the one on standby\.
+Alternatively, you can specify that your desired capacity is not decremented\.
+If you specify this option, the Auto Scaling group launches an instance to replace the one on standby\.
+The intention is to help you maintain capacity for your application while one or more instances are on standby\.

 1. You can update or troubleshoot the instance\.